Michael O. Wirth, Dean

 Virginia Kupritz, Associate Dean for Academic Programs

 The College of Communication and Information fosters among students a sense of the legal and ethical responsibilities of access to information and the exercise of expression in a democratic society.
 Additionally, the College serves the professional goals of preparing students for careers in communication and information.

 The College includes four schools – School of Advertising and Public Relations, School of Communication Studies, School of Information Sciences, and School of Journalism and Electronic Media.
-Four undergraduate majors are offered – advertising, communication studies, journalism and electronic media, and public relations.
+Five undergraduate majors are offered – advertising, communication studies, information sciences, journalism and electronic media, and public relations.
 The School of Communication Studies also offers an undergraduate honors program.

 Programs for which accrediting is available are fully accredited.
 The advertising, journalism and electronic media, and public relations programs are accredited by the Accrediting Council on Education in Journalism and Mass Communication.
 The information sciences master’s program is accredited by the American Library Association and the National Council for Accreditation of Teacher Education.

 Study Abroad programs are strongly encouraged in the College of Communication and Information.
 Students may select from a wide variety of faculty-led summer programs.
 CCI faculty members currently lead study abroad groups to Cyprus, London, Italy, France, Australia, Ireland, and Belgium.
 Students may also choose to participate in semester-long study abroad programs.
 Communication and Information courses are available at selected universities in Denmark, the Netherlands, the United Kingdom, and Australia.
 Students are encouraged to check the study abroad link on the college web site at https://www.cci.utk.edu/.